jorgepiloto/jorgepiloto/README.md

 **Jorge Martínez Garrido**

-> I am an undergraduate aerospace engineer interested in scientific computing applied to the aerospace world, in particular to the orbital mechanics field.
+> I am interested in scientific computing, aerospace engineering, electronics, ham-radio
+>  and classic cryptography.
+You can tell, without any doubt, that my truly hobby is
+>  learning whatever kind of subject interests me!